 First, you need to ‘add your app to Facebook.’

-You can do that by visting – https://developers.facebook.com/quickstarts/.
+You can do that by visiting – https://developers.facebook.com/quickstarts/.

 When there, you then need to select the relevant platform for your app.